 Susan: This topic always reminds me of something I once heard: “The way in which we think of ourselves has everything to do with how our world sees us.”–Arlene Raven

 Don’t get in your own way!
 You have a lot to offer.
 Recognize your assets and the value of what you bring to the table.
 Become a career entrepreneur.
-Think of the process of getting a job as a sales process where you are selling yourself and your expertise to another organization.
+Think of the process differentiating yourself and your expertise to another organization.
 After doing your homework on the organization, highlight that you bring functional expertise, a global perspective, recognition of obstacles and opportunities, the ability to deal with crises, solid accomplishments and the ability to work with people of all generations.
+Show who you are in a way that makes them see you as a potential asset.
 Have marketing materials that brand you, pre-package and pre-sell you so that you and your accomplishments stand out.
 Don’t worry about hiding your age on your resume.
 You can downplay age a bit by listing only your last 20 years and chunking your experience into sections – but it’s so easy to determine age today that trying to hide it is not a good idea.

 Target smaller companies and those with leadership close to your age.
 Companies like that are much more open to people who can address their pain-points… regardless of their age.